Cytokine: X is the open access mirror journal of Cytokine.

 Please submit your article via https://ees.elsevier.com/ycyto/default.asp.
 Please note that one, unified editorial team manages the peer-review for both Cytokine and Cytokine: X using the same submission system

 Authors must submit names of 5 potential referees with relevant expertise, but not belonging their home institutions.
 Referees working in countries like the USA, Canada, Japan, Europe, Korea, China, India and Australia with expertise in the authors' work may be nominated.
-NEW SUBMISSIONS

 Submission to this journal proceeds totally online and you will be guided stepwise through the creation and uploading of your files.
 The system automatically converts your files to a single PDF file, which is used in the peer-review process.